Data Security at ActivityInfo

 As a Data Processor, we have a number of obligations with which we work to comply.
 These include, but are not limited to,

 We also have a role as a Data Controller under the EU GDPR, as we collect a limited amount of personal data about our customers themselves in order to operate our business.
 This includes only the full name and email addresses of our customers and the users they invite to use the platform.
 We retain and store this information on the basis that is necessary for the performance of our contract to which the users are party.
-More information is available in our privacy policy.
+More information is available in our privacy notice.

 Individual information rights